A Numerical Rosenblatt Method for Forced Variable Independence: Introduction

-Returning to the motivation: $\gamma$ serves as a classifier separating $\rho$ and $\kappa$ (with $x$-distribution self-similarity regardless of $\gamma$-specific selection).
-Variable $\gamma$ naturally behaves as a classifier should—a monotonically non-decreasing function from 0 (nominally $\rho$-dominated region) to 1 (nominally $\kappa$-dominated region), assuming $y$-distributions differ between $\rho$ and $\kappa$ with the latter shifted upward, providing resolution power (AUC significantly above 0.5).
+the $y$-primitive of $\rho$ normalized along the $y$-axis.
+A rigorous proof that $\rho(x, \gamma)$ factorizes is provided in Sec.~\ref{sec:math}.
+The transform additionally renders $\gamma$ uniform on $[0, 1]$, and since $\gamma$ is monotonically non-decreasing in $y$ at fixed $x$, it retains classifier validity.

-The quality of $\gamma$ as a classifier and AUC changes relative to $y$ cannot be estimated without applying the transformation.
-When $\rho$ and $\kappa$ overlap minimally in the $xy$ plane, $\gamma$ may be very flat in the $\kappa$-dominated region, compressing probability density and reducing descriptive power.
+Variable $\gamma$, generated by $\rho$ as its ``proper coordinate,'' can also serve as a classifier separating $\rho$ from a distinct density $\kappa(x, y)$, provided the marginal $y$-distributions differ between the two densities.
+When $\rho$ and $\kappa$ overlap minimally in the $xy$ plane, $\gamma$ may be nearly flat in the $\kappa$-dominated region, compressing probability mass and reducing separation power.
+For the transform to be well-defined, $\rho$ must be absolutely continuous (satisfied by any non-discrete density) and the marginal $\rho_X(x)$ must be non-zero on the defining $x$-interval.

-For transformation existence, Ref.~\cite{Rosenblatt1952} requires absolute continuity of $\rho$, satisfied by any non-discrete probability density.
-However, Ref.~\cite{Rosenblatt1952} provides no guidance on transformation applicability for classifier separation of distinct probability densities.

-Extension to higher dimensions involves recasting $x$ as a vector $\vec{x}$, maintaining the same procedure.
-However, independence proof does not extend easily, and previous limitations are magnified in higher dimensions.
-Higher-dimensional cases remain future work.
+Extension to higher dimensions recasts $x$ as a vector $\vec{x}$ and applies the transform conditionally; however, the independence proof does not generalize straightforwardly in that case, and higher-dimensional applications are left for future work.